br4hmm/store-api/README.md

 };
 ```

-The result of `GET /api/v1/products/static` _Get all products that are from caressa and is featured._
+The result of `GET /api/v1/products/static` _Gets all products that are from caressa and is featured._

 ![screenshot 1](scn1.png)